Let’s get one thing straight: Yorkshire is nicknamed “God’s Own Country” for a reason.

 A day out at the seaside is always a good day, right?
 Especially if it’s Scarborough beach.

-I mean, there’s a reason why Scarborough is the largest holiday town on the Yorkshire coast.
+After all, there’s a reason why Scarborough is the largest holiday town on the Yorkshire coast.

 And if the beach becomes too much, you can check out the Sea Life Sanctuary.
 Here you can see sharks, penguins, seals and many other marine life for a very reasonable £19 per adult ticket.